EmanuelPCS/DataMining-DataWarehouse-OLAP/README.md

 # DataMining-DataWarehouse-OLAP
 Project developed in SI2 (Sistemas Informação 2) class.

+## About the Project
+This project aims to analyze and report data from a data warehouse, as well as use classifiers (Decision Trees, Naive Bayes, Neural Network, among others) to create models capable of analyzing data related to residents in the United States.

 ## Languages/Frameworks/Tools used:
   ### Part One [Data warehouses and OLAP]:
     - Visual Studio;